-- NO evidence that online learning works to improve student achievement or outcomes in K12- and underlying goal of many is to lessen need for teachers and outsource instruction to private vendors. - OECD study released in September: "Students who use computers very frequently at school do a lot worse in most learning outcomes, even after accounting for social background and student demographics." - Evidence growing that online learning actually widens the achievement gap between racial and ethnic groups. - Many studies show that strong and ongoing personal interaction and support from teachers necessary for learning and engagement - especially for disadvantaged students. - This is why class size reduction real personalized learning is especially effective in narrowing achievement gap.
+- NO evidence that online learning works to improve student achievement or outcomes in K12- and real goal is to get rid of teachers and outsource instruction to private vendors. - Evidence growing that online learning widens the achievement gap between racial and ethnic groups. - Many studies show that personal interaction and support from teachers necessary for learning and engagement - especially for disadvantaged students. - This is why class size reduction real personalized learning- especially effective in narrowing achievement gap.